 Roller chain connecting links

 Roller Chain Connecting Link

-Our Economy Plus and General Duty Plus roller links are manufactured with split bushings and solid rollers, and our Premier Series roller links are manufactured with solid rollers and solid bushings.
+Economy Plus and General Duty Plus roller links are manufactured with split bushings and solid rollers, while Premier Series roller links are manufactured with solid rollers and solid bushings.

 Next, there are two bushings that are pressed into the inside side plate.